Infosecurity-LLC/puppet-module-powerdns_recursor/README.md

 This is yet another Puppet module to manage a PowerDNS DNS recursor.
 It currently targets the latest stable release of Puppet, and should support both Debian and RedHat family distributions.
 Although RedHat wasn't tested yet.
+This module was produced by forking https://github.com/jmkeyes/puppet-powerdns.

 *Beware that this module will recursively purge your distribution's default PowerDNS configuration.*